What my charity is about

 I had donors like Aliya Janjua, who donated cash from California, and others from Norway and UAE too.
 We ended up having enough to marry off two more underprivileged brides.
-In nine months now, we have already helped in 28 bridal projects!
+In nine months now, we had already helped in 28 bridal projects!

 Besides this, we are doing two long-term projects since January 2020: Faisal Naveed (of Gujjar Khan,) who lost both arms in a machine accident, and Emaan, a nine-year-old girl from Mansehra, for her heart operation in AFIC.

 How did it start?
 Each one was a one-off project, and I shared progress with my followers and they would donate whatever was needed.
-Donors from California, Calgary, Seattle, Oslo, Dubai and Abu Dhabi, UK, and Australia, have participated in these projects.
+Donors from California, Calgary, Seattle, Oslo, Paris, Adelade, Dubai and Abu Dhabi, UK, and Australia, have participated in these projects.
 Cash and required items for donation, especially clothes have been sent from all cities of Pakistan.

 All my followers have participated wholeheartedly.